brenes/barcode-generator/README.markdown

  + yoff
  + margin
  + no_ascii (accepts boolean true or false, prevents the ascii string from printing at the bottom of the barcode)
+ + output_method (currently accepts 'tag', or 'full_path' for either an image tag or the full file path to the image file)

 in this case your view will look like :